MadebyDaris/MadebyDaris/README.md

 I got here through device physics simulating quantum transport and memristive crossbars taught me *why* a piece of hardware behaves the way it does before I started asking how to make it faster.
 That's the thread running through everything below: understand the physical or mathematical structure of a problem, then design the smallest, most efficient piece of hardware that solves it.

 - Designing and verifying **RISC-V coprocessors** (RoCC / CV-X-IF) for domain-specific acceleration.
-- Building **Nexus-V**, a Julia-to-RTL hardware acceleration framework for RISC-V.
+- Building **HWExplore**, a Julia-to-RTL hardware acceleration framework for RISC-V.
 - Nanofabrication Engineering Intern at **Alice & Bob**, working hands-on with the cleanroom processes that put silicon designs into the physical world, and EDA tools.
 - Preparing for advanced coursework in Computer Architecture and microelectronics.
 ## Research Interests